hmes98318/ChatGPT-Discord-Bot/README.md

 # ChatGPT-Bot
 A Discord bot based on OpenAI Node.js library to build
-**NOTE**: There is not using the official/unoffical ChatGPT API so this Bot is using the Davinci model.
+**NOTE**: This Bot is using the OpenAI Davinci model, so there is not using the official/unoffical ChatGPT API.

 ## Installation